 Local 825 alleges it was not a member of the UPFFA, but had agreed to pay “legislative dues” as far back as 2006.
 In 2016, the local decided to withdraw from UPFFA.
 The UPFFA continued sending Local 825 invoices and even hired a collection firm to recover what it believed was owed.

 The matter apparently escalated over the 2017 Christmas holidays when the collection firm called the home of the parents of Local 825’s president, Frank Ricci.
-Rather than waiting for the UPFFA to sue, Local 825 filed a four count suit yesterday in Superior Court seeking a declaratory judgement on the issue of dues owed, as well as allegation against the UPFFA for breach of fiduciary duties, negligent misrepresentation and innocent misrepresentation.
+Rather than waiting for the UPFFA to sue, Local 825 filed a four count suit yesterday in Superior Court seeking a declaratory judgement on the issue of dues owed, as well as making allegations against the UPFFA for breach of fiduciary duties, negligent misrepresentation and innocent misrepresentation.

 As explained in the complaint: